Root Canal Therapy in in Warrensburg, Oak Grove, and Windsor, MO

 Your tooth that had the root canal should be pain free and fully functional.
 If it is an eye tooth, it may not require a crown.
 But if a molar was treated, a protective crown is recommended.
 People think that an empty tooth is destined to fall out eventually, but this is not the case.
 Teeth only need blood vessels and connective tissue while they are developing in our childhood years.
 Adult teeth can last the remainder of the patient’s life after having a root canal.

-How do I care for my tooth that had the root canal?
+How do I care for my tooth after a root canal?

 You simply need to provide good home hygiene, brushing twice daily and flossing.
 If you take care of the tooth and the surrounding gums, it will endure.
 Also, be sure to keep up your twice-yearly professional cleanings and exams with Dr. Young and our team.
 That way we can easily spot if anything changes with your tooth.